 Who Can Benefit From Yoga Therapy?

-Yoga Therapy alleviates many forms of acute symptoms and chronic diseases by reducing symptoms.
-It also helps to cultivate strategies to manage them.
-Furthermore, Yoga Therapy has been proven to be effective in treating the following conditions:
+Yoga Therapy is beneficial for Individuals suffering from acute symptoms of chronic diseases, by reducing the symptoms, and developing strategies for managing them.
+Yoga Therapy has been proven to be effective in treating many conditions including but not limited to the following:

 - Attention Deficit Hyperactivity Disorder